lindacom/ansible-docker-kubernetes/docker-images/README.md

 - docker images - list of images
 - docker rmi <image id> - delete an image
 - docker logs
-- docker exec -it <container id> -  execute interactive terminal inside the container
+- docker exec -it <container id> -  execute interactive terminal inside the container.
+Follow the command with /bin/bash or /bin/sh

 Tutorials
 =========